robhaj/js-array-and-string-manipulation/README.md

 > ['Robby', 'Bradley', 'Wes', 'Michael', 'Zach']

 ```
-#### .splice(start, deleteCount)
+#### .splice(start, deleteCount[, item1[, item2[, ...]]])

 Adds and/or removes elements from an array.

 Arguments
 - start - Index at which to start changing the array.
+If greater than the length of the array, actual starting index will be set to the length of the array.
+If negative, will begin that many elements from the end.
 - deleteCount - An integer indicating the number of old array elements to remove.
+If deleteCount is 0, no elements are removed.
+In this case, you should specify at least one new element.
+If deleteCount is greater than the number of elements left in the array starting at start, then all of the elements through the end of the array will be deleted.
+If deleteCount is omitted, deleteCount will be equal to (arr.length - start).
+- itemN - The element to add to the array.
+If you don't specify any elements, splice() will only remove elements from the array.

 ###### Syntax
 ```js